 Instructions

 - Partially pre-bake one pie crust.
 To partially bake the pie crust place it in the pie pan, crimp the edges and refrigerate for 30 minutes.
 Remove and prick the sides and bottom with a fork.
-Place in the freezer for 10 minutes.
-Line with 2 pieces of aluminum foil covering the edges and add pie weights.
+Line with parchment paper and add pie weights.
 Preheat the oven to 425º and place a baking sheet in the oven.
-Once preheated, add the crust to the hot baking sheet and bake for 20 minutes until the edges are set but not browned.
+Once preheated, add the crust to the hot baking sheet and bake for 10 minutes until the edges are set but not browned.
 Remove the pie weights and bake for an additional 3 minutes.
 Once cool, refrigerate until ready to use.

 - Preheat oven to 425º.
 Place a rimmed baking sheet on the bottom rack.

 - Topping: Combine sugars, flour, salt and cubed butter.
-Mix together using your fingers to break up butter pieces.
-Spoon topping over apples.
+Mix together using your fingers to break up the butter pieces.
+Spoon the crumble over the apples.

-- Bake 425º for 15 minutes.
-Reset oven to 350º and bake 35-40 minutes until browned and a knife goes into the apples without resistance.
+- Bake at 425º for 15 minutes.
+Cover the edges with a pie shield or aluminum foil.
+Reset the oven to 350º and bake 35-40 minutes until browned and a knife goes into the apples without resistance.
 Cover with aluminum foil if it starts to get too brown.

 - Try using a tart apple like Granny Smith or Honeycrisp.